 Bills - we all need to pay 'em

-One crucial mistake I had made, was not paying attention if bills were included in the rental price.
-Many halls of residence will often include gas, water, electric and WiFI in the rent, hence the higher costs (however one good point of this is you never have to worry).
+One crucial mistake I had made, was not paying attention when bills were included in the rental price.
+Many halls of residence will often include gas, water, electric and WiFI in the rent, hence the higher costs (however, one good point of this is you never have to worry).
 Therefore, when I moved into private housing, I was unaware of the sudden charges of bills - and ended up paying around £ 60p / m extra!
-Also compare a list of providers and find out the most cost effective option - it is the little things that will make a huge difference.
+You can also find a huge difference.Also compare a list of providers and find out the most cost effective option - it is the little things that will make a huge difference.

 To share a bathroom or not share, that's the question ...

 The countless horror stories I had heard about shared bathrooms - and more than you have heard them too.
 Personal opinion? shared accomodation is not so bad - sure flatmates can be messy, but it is nothing uncontrollable.
 Consolidation to share a bathroom will reduce your costs heavily and it is also a fantastic opportunity to socialize with others.
 Otherwise, ensuite rooms give you no reason to leave your room, unless you want to make a sandwich, or something more gourmet (depending how far you can stretch your budget).accomodation is not so bad - sure flatmates can be messy, but it is nothing uncontrollable.
 Considering to share a bathroom will decrease your costs heavily and it is also a fantastic opportunity to socialise with others.
 Otherwise, ensuite rooms give you no reason to leave your room, unless you want to make a sandwich, or something more gourmet (depending how far you can stretch your budget).

 When I was in your position, I was searching countless websites, gathering ideas and creating lists.
 Leading me to be swamped with items I would never, ever use.
 Eventually I created a simple list - with subcategories listing all the rooms.
 For example: